Step 0 – Go on holiday

 Step 1 – Print photos and buy scrapbooking supplies

 This can be an expensive hobby.
 Individual components may not be that much but it adds up.
 Don’t get all the gear for your first project.
 Especially if it’s likely you won’t finish it.

 When I was 14 I had a school trip to Spain and had to keep a sketchbook.
 It’s really sweet to look at it now.
 While there are things in it that jog my memory, I also wish I had photos of my friends and notes about the fun we had1The highlight would have been buying a pack of playing cards that had pictures of naked men on them.
 I was the only one brave enough to do it … Continue reading.
 I think it is good for a first scrapbook made with just using normal pens, bits of wallpaper, photos, post cards and tickets.

 I think essentials are:

 - A book to stick in – I like ring bound scrapbooks as my pages get very full.
 Strap-hinge albums and the like let you add and change around the order of pages which can be very useful.
 Those also fit the thickest of pages.
-You need one with strong enough paper to hold lots of stuff .
-For a 2 week trip I chose a 50 page A5 book and removed 6 sheets at the end.
+You need one with strong enough paper to hold lots of stuff so card is better than paper.
+For a 2 week trip I chose a 50 page A5 book and ended up removing 6 sheets.

 - Coloured paper – I find this is the fastest and cheapest way to make things look exciting.
 My first project was looking very bland but just by changing the plain white paper background everything started looking more… right.
 I’ve also found success on black paper with white pen.

 - Glue – or photocorners if you don’t want to glue your photos down forever.
-Glue dots are great for working quickly and don’t warp paper like PVA does.
+Glue dots are great for working quickly and don’t warp paper like too much PVA does.

 - A decent pen – or coloured pens.
 Think about a white or silver pen for dark pages.
 Consider if you need to write on glossy paper or the backs of photos.